Bryon Scharenberg

 What I believe

-Clarity is kindness.
+Clarity over comfort.
 The most useful thing I can do is help someone see their situation clearly, even when that's uncomfortable.

-Character and competence compound.
+Character and competence.
 The leaders I respect most are unusually good at their jobs and unusually serious about doing right by people.
 I don't think those are in tension.

 Outside of work